qudini/qudini-reactive/README.md

 # qudini-reactive

-Libraries simplifying the development of applications based on the reactive stack of Spring: WebFlux with Project Reactor.
+Spring WebFlux helps building scalable applications, Qudini Reactive helps making them production-ready.

-They are all preconfigured, so that just adding them as dependencies is enough to get started.
+All these libraries are preconfigured: just adding them as dependencies is enough to get started.
 Further fine-grained configuration is available if needed.

 ## Installation